datavil/cellestial/principles.md

 Plots already return customizable plot objects, So layers can be added later and existing layers can be customized by the user.

 Rather than taking everything as an argument, accept only non-customizable parts of the plot.
---- Expections can be made for user very common layers (e.g., color palettes)
+--- Expections can be made for user very common layers (e.g., the geom size, color, etc.)

 e.g., do not take plot size as it can later be changed by the user with `+(ggsize)`.